-Meryl Streep received her eighteenth Oscar nomination this morning, breaking her own record for the most nominations ever given to a single actor.
-(Katharine Hepburn and Jack Nicholson trail way behind at twelve each.)
-Put another way: Meryl Streep is the undisputed Queen of the Academy Awards, even when her nomination is ... how shall we say this?
-Even when her nomination is more about The Legend of Meryl than it is the actual performance.
-So where does her August: Osage County nod fit in on the spectrum (grouped simply from "well deserved" to "just because it's Meryl")?
+Meryl Streep received her 19th Oscar nomination this morning, extending her record as the actor with the most Oscar nominations ever.
+(Katharine Hepburn and Jack Nicholson trail way behind at 12 each.)
+Put another way: Meryl Streep is the undisputed Queen of the Academy Awards, even when her nomination is … how shall we say this?
+Even when her nomination is more about the Legend of Meryl than it is the actual performance.
+So where does her Into the Woods nod fit in on the spectrum (grouped simply from “well deserved” to “just because it’s Meryl”)?
 Please join us for the breakdown:

 The Deer Hunter

 The Deer Hunter swept the 1979 Oscar nominations, so it is only fair and right that Meryl — in her second-ever film role — got recognized along with everyone else.
 And since the Supporting Actress nomination is often used to anoint a promising newcomer, you have to hand it to the Academy: They got this one right.

 A young mother who walks out on her family, then tries to wrest her adorable son away from his loving father — this is not a role for the weak of heart.
 But Meryl holds her own against Dustin Hoffman, and Joanna never descends into caricature; she is understandable, if not totally likable.

 This film won Streep her first Oscar for Best Actress, and her last Oscar until The Iron Lady nearly 30 years later.
 No one would dispute her victory, even over a powerhouse pack of performers in 1982 including Jessica Lange, Julie Andrews, Sissy Spacek, and Debra Winger.